Website

 - Use some kind of keyvault so that I don't have to deal with secrets for the cert etc.

-- Figure out a way to get the headings to appear in the sidebar as a TOC
+- Figure out a way to get the headings to appear in the sidebar as a navigable TOC